open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 ### How to deal with Resource/Entities whose lifecycle does not match the SDK?

-This proposal motivates a Resource Coordinator in the SDK whose job could include managing changes in entity lifetimes, but does not account for how these changes would be broadcast across TracerProvider, LogProvider, MeterProvider, etc.  That would be addressed in a follow on OTEP.
+This proposal motivates a Resource Provider in the SDK whose job could include managing changes in entity lifetimes, but does not account for how these changes would be broadcast across TracerProvider, LogProvider, MeterProvider, etc.  That would be addressed in a follow on OTEP.

 ### How to deal with Prometheus Compatibility for non-SDK telemetry?